jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HA 1 What this subpart does
 Distributing profits and attributing tax losses
-(1) The rules in this subpart allow a company to choose, for taxation purposes,— (a) to have a distribution of profits to shareholders imputed, or tax paid to the extent to which it is not imputed; and (b) when it has only 1 class of shares, to have tax losses attributed to shareholders in a similar way to those of a partnership.
+(1) The rules in this subpart allow a company to choose, for taxation purposes,— (a) to have a distribution of profits to shareholders imputed or, to the extent not imputed, distributed as exempt income; and
+  (b) when it has only 1 class of shares, to have tax losses attributed to shareholders in a similar way to those of a partnership.
 Requirements for qualifying companies
 (2) A qualifying company must meet the requirements of sections HA 5 to HA 9, and must maintain the conditions set out in section HA 4.